The Psychology of Resilience in Endurance Sport

 2. Self-Trust

-When the training isn’t perfect.
-When the taper feels wrong.
-When the goal is still miles away—you need self-trust.
+When the training isn’t perfect, when the taper feels wrong or when the goal is still miles away, you need self-trust.

 Resilient athletes trust: